Why is Lead Exposure So Dangerous and How Does Lead Get into Food? (part 1 of a 2 part series)

 - Makeup like lipstick (especially darker colors), eyeliner, and progressive hair dye,

-- China, particularly older, decorative china and lead-glazed pottery,
+- China plates and cups, particularly older, decorative china and lead-glazed pottery,

 - Plant-based protein powders like pea and rice protein,